 Knowledge of sea terms and parts of a boat, her rigging and sails

-Whilst the weather sailing off the east coast is actually fairly mild it is important to have the correct clothing.
-We provide state of the art Musto Oilskins that are brand new every year, free of charge.
+Whilst the weather sailing off the Isle of Wight is actually fairly mild it is important to have the correct clothing.
+We provide modern, branded waterproof trousers and jackets free of charge.

 Space on a boat is always at a premium, so you should pack your clothes in a soft holdall that can be stowed away in a locker.
 Bags with wheels or metal buckles should be avoided, as these may damage the woodwork on boats.
 You will need:

 We provide all safety equipment such as lifejackets and harnesses.